 'Fix my computer' headaches are a burden for anyone using PCs, but I am here to help.
 Use my hands on experience from assisting customers in Cleveland, Ohio USA where I live.
 Call me at (216) 346-7805 or email me today.

 Fix My Computer

-Fix my computer issues are a constant fact of life for anyone who uses computers nowadays.
+Fixing computer issues is a fact of life nowadays.
 Whether you are looking for software to recover lost files or make an ailing PC run faster, I can help you out.
 What with my years of experience dealing with all kinds of computer issues, you can be assured that you are in good hands.

 Here are a few examples of the assistance I can offer you:

 When I am out and about in my local area to fix computer issues, I frequently encounter customers who have had PCs cut out on them.
 Naturally, computer crashes can vary by circumstance.
 Sometimes it’s a bad hard disk, while other times the motherboard is toast.
 It’s usually one or the other, because the odds are long against it being both.
 When a motherboard cuts out, I have discovered a very economical “shortcut” to get up and running again.

 The key is the fact that the hard drive is still a viable and bootable storage media, despite what has happened with the motherboard.
 The idea is to pull the out the hard drive and transplant it into another working computer.
 Some of the device drivers such as video, sound and network cards may have to be updated, but that’s a piece of cake as long as you are dealing with a mainstream machine like Dell or HP.
 Their websites are very good for furnishing needed device drivers for their various models.